virer/virer.net/info/guacamole/index.md

-# Apache Guacamole with podman setup
+# ViReR.NeT: Apache Guacamole with podman

 Here is a very quick documentation to configure a simple Guacamole setup.<br>

 For this setup :<br>